OgetoOndicho/SQL_102/README.md

 ON b.translator_id = t.id
 ORDER BY b.id;
 ```
--H. Write Query to Retrieve all records from Editors Table
+- H. Write Query to Retrieve all records from Editors Table
 ```sql
 SELECT b.id, b.title, e.last_name AS Author
 FROM Books b